 A quantitative statement about population parameter is called a hypothesis.
-In population parameter based on sample information whether the difference between the population parameter and sample statistics is significant or not.
+In other words, it is an assumption that is made about the population parameter and then its validity is tested.
+It may or may not be found valid in verification.
+The act of verification involves testing the validity of such assumptions which, when undertaken on the basis of sample evidence, is called statistical hypothesis or testing of hypothesis.
+The main goal of testing hypothesis is to test the characteristics of hypothesized population parameter based on sample information whether the difference between the population parameter and sample statistics is significant or not.
 The act of verification involves testing the validity of such assumption which, when undertaken on the basis of sample evidence, is called statistical hypothesis or the testing of hypothesis.